Cameron Smith (golfer)

 Cameron Smith (born 18 August 1993) is an Australian professional golfer who currently plays on the LIV Golf League.
 He won the 2022 Open Championship, and has won five other tournaments on the PGA Tour, including the 2022 Players Championship.
+He has also won the Australian PGA Championship three times.

 Early life

-As a two-year-old, Smith began playing at Wantima Country Club, a small golf course in the northern suburb of Brisbane.
-While his father Des worked as a printer and was a club captain at the club.
+Smith was born in Logan City, Queensland, and grew up in the northern suburb of Bray Park where he attended Pine Rivers State High School throughout his upbringing.
+As a two-year-old, Smith began playing at Wantima Country Club, a small golf course in the northern suburb of Brisbane while his father Des worked as a printer and was a club captain at the club.
 Smith's mother, Sharon, worked at the local department store.
 Smith has a sister, Mel.
+In 2010, Smith represented Australia in the boys' division of the Trans Tasman Cup alongside Ryan Peake.

 Professional career

+Australasian Tours

-Smith turned professional in 2013 and played on the PGA Tour of Australasia.
-He was tied for second at the 2015 Coca-Cola Queensland PGA Championship and at the 2016 Emirates Australian Open.
+In 2013, Smith turned professional.
+He played on the PGA Tour of Australasia.
+Smith finished tied for second at the 2015 Coca-Cola Queensland PGA Championship and at the 2016 Emirates Australian Open.

-2014

 Smith played on the Asian Tour in 2014, finishing in the top-10 seven times and finishing 5th on the Order of Merit.
 His best finish was tied for second at the 2014 CIMB Niaga Indonesian Masters.
 Smith's first PGA Tour event was the CIMB Classic in October 2014, which was a co-sanctioned event with the Asian Tour; he tied for 5th.

-2015
+PGA Tour

 In April, Smith tied for 15th in the RBC Heritage, playing on a sponsor's exemption.
 After qualifying for the 2015 U.S. Open, his top-4 finish earned him an invitation to the 2016 Masters Tournament.
 The finish also earned Smith Special Temporary Membership on the PGA Tour for the remainder of the 2015 season.
 Smith earned his 2015–16 PGA Tour card by earning enough as a non-member to have been in the top 125 on the money list: his best three events would have been sufficient.

-2016

 In 2016 Smith finished 157th in the FedEx points list.
 His performance in the Web.com Tour Finals, where he was runner-up in the Nationwide Children's Hospital Championship, allowed him to return to the PGA Tour for 2017.